How Tariffs Influence Consumer Behavior and Market Trends

 Evolving Trend:

-When businesses that face exports are forced to siphon off their production capability, they are often driven to emerging markets or regions with less restrictions.
+When businesses that face export restrictions are forced to siphon off their production capability, they are often driven to emerging markets or regions with fewer restrictions.
 This opens up new opportunities globally, especially as companies adopt innovative strategies like faceless digital marketing to enter and engage with these new markets more efficiently.

 Any Positive Effects of Tariffs?